The House - History

 Strange Events and Paranormal Phenomena - Events and Entities

-Photo from local paper showing flood waters in Ellicott City, Maryland, during the flood of '72
+Photo from local paper showing flood waters in Ellicott City, Maryland, during Hurricane Agnes.

 After being rescued from the rising flood waters, Michael and his family spent the night in a National Guard Armory, which served as a rescue shelter.
 After ten days, the water had receeded far enough for the family to return to the house, and begin repairs, a process which took several years.
 During this time, they were subject to more strange noises and the occasional apparition.
 Again, as the house was restored, these encounters seemed to escalate.